Karst: A geologic formation of irregular limestone deposits with sinks, underground streams, and caverns.

 Kilowatt- Hour (kWh): The most commonly-used unit of measure telling the amount of electricity consumed over time.
 It means one kilowatt of electricity supplied for one hour.
 In 1989, a typical California household consumes 534 kWh in an average month.

 Kinetic Energy: Energy possessed by a moving object or water body.

 Kinetic Rate Coefficient: A number that describes the rate at which a water constituent such as a biochemical oxygen demand or dissolved oxygen rises or falls, or at which an air pollutant reacts.

-Kyoto Accord: Agreed in Japan 1997 targets 'carbon-rich' gases and commits 38 industrialised countries to emissions cut of 5.2% by 2010.
+Kyoto Accord: Agreed in Japan 1997 targets 'carbon-rich' gasses and commits 38 industrialized countries to emissions cut of 5.2% by 2010.